 1. Two kernels are in one coffee bean:

 90% of a coffee fruit will contain two kernels, surrounded by a thin outer skin (Outer skin) and a fleshy shell.
-The remaining 10%, coffee fruit contains only 1 kernel or 3 separate kernels due to natural mutations.
+Due to natural mutations, the remaining 10% of the coffee fruit has only one seed or three separate kernels.

 Coffee is a perennial industrial crop, harvested only once a year.
-Since being nursed and matured, the coffee tree, when it is 3-4 years old, will begin to bear its first fruit.
+Since being nursed and matured, the coffee tree will bear its first fruit when it is 3-4 years old.
 Continue like that, once a year until the next 25 years.

 Coffee berries take 9-11 months to ripen.
 The green fruit will grow and turn bright red when ripe and gradually turn dark red and black as it dries on the tree.

-2. Did you know that in a year, one coffee tree will give you 1kg of roasted coffee?
+2. Did you know that one coffee tree will give you 1kg of roasted coffee in a year?

-In other words, to have 2 espressos per day, one would use the same amount of coffee as the berries harvested from 18 mature coffee trees!
+In other words, to have two espressos per day, one would use the same amount of coffee as the berries harvested from 18 mature coffee trees!
 Interestingly, right?

 3. There are two varieties of coffee with two different flavors, serving the needs of the whole world:

-Vietnam is a famous country with a huge export volume of Robusta varieties, ranking only 2nd in the world after Brazil.
+Vietnam is a famous country with a considerable export volume of Robusta varieties, ranking only 2nd after Brazil.
 With geographically certified names such as Robusta Buon Ma Thuot, Dak Lak, or Robusta Dong Nai, Kom Tum.
-However, in the past 5 years, when the world’s trend of favoring the sour, sweet and rich aroma of Arabica has returned to Vietnam, many coffee lovers have loved and realized the charm of this coffee variety.
-Arabica from Cau Dat, Da Lat is one of the best and most special coffee-growing regions in Vietnam.
+However, in the past five years, when the world’s trend of favoring the sour, sweet and rich aroma of Arabica has returned to Vietnam, many coffee lovers have loved and realized the charm of this coffee variety.
+Arabica from Cau Dat, Da Lat, is one of Vietnam’s best and most special coffee-growing regions.

-Applying optimal roasting technology at the roasting factory – Helena Coffee Vietnam.
+We are applying optimal roasting technology at Helena Coffee Vietnam‘s roasting factory.

-The world of coffee is interesting, you will always be intrigued and captivated by the never-ending stories behind the small but powerful coffee beans.
+The world of coffee is fascinating, and you will always be intrigued and captivated by the never-ending stories behind the small but powerful coffee beans.